myriamlmiii/15-puzzle-ai-heuristics/README.md

-# 15-Puzzle Solver with Heuristic Search Algorithms
+# AI Search Optimization: Solving the 15-Puzzle 82% Faster with Manhattan Distance Heuristics

-## Problem Overview

 ### What is the 15-Puzzle?